NURS 912 Theoretical Foundations of Scientific Inquiry

 NURS 959 Research Grant Writing

 Course is designed to assist doctoral students and post-docs with preparation of Individual National Research Service Award (NRSA) or other research grant application.
 All steps in grant writing process will be addressed.
 Student should have solidified research idea prior to course.
 Mentor must agree to work with student throughout course.
-Required; offered every fall semester; 3 credits.
+Required; offered every spring semester; 3 credits.

 NURS 962 Conducting Systematic Reviews and Writing Specific Aims

 Prerequisite: Graduate standing.
 This course is designed to develop students’ skills in conducting systematic reviews of the literature in their area of research focus.
 In addition, students will gain proficiency in developing aims for a research study and in using findings from their systematic literature reviews to further develop and refine those aims.
-Required; offered every spring semester; 4 credits.
+Required; offered every fall semester; 4 credits.

 NURS 963 Writing for Publication